alexisP/az-ps1/README.md

 1. from the Azure CLI itself
 2. from local files that stores the information

-The second option is much more faster and will be the privileged option but it has an additional prerequisite to work: JQ which is used to parse and query the local JSON files (https://stedolan.github.io/jq/).
-Simply install JQ and the script will use it and will be faster.
+The second option is much more faster and will be the privileged option but it requires an additional prerequisite to work: JQ which is used to parse and query the local JSON files (https://stedolan.github.io/jq/).
+Simply install JQ and the script will use it by default and will be faster.

 ## Enabling/Disabling

 If you want to stop showing the current subscription on your prompt string temporarily run `azoff`.
 To disable the prompt for all shell sessions, run `azoff -g`.
-You can enable it again in the current shell by running `kubeon`, and globally with `azon -g`.
+You can enable it again in the current shell by running `azon`, and globally with `azon -g`.

 ```